Pressure makes diamonds.

 Imagine the difference between taking 2 weeks to act and 1 week to act when you only have 12 weeks to live.
 The team acting in a week can try 12 things in the time it takes the other team to try 6.
 That's a lot more swings.

-Crisis leadership means leading the charge ahead into uncertainty
+Leadership in crisis means leading the charge ahead into uncertainty

 Leading in a crisis is hard.
 No one said it would be easy.